The cPanel & WHM Update Configuration File - cpupdate.conf

 Warning:

-You must enter version 94 or greater if you are specifying a version number.
-Specifying a version number prior to 94 will cause the installation to fail.
+You must enter supported version number.
+Specifying an unsupported version number will cause the installation to fail.
 For more information, read our Product Versions and the Release Process documentation.

 For example: